-- All College community members should use this report to report an injury that occurs on college property, during a college-sponsored event, or during a classroom/clinical activity. - This form should also be used to report incidents such as thefts, accidents not involving injury, and/or damage to college property if such incidents occur after hours.
+- All College community members should use this report to report an injury on college property, during a college-sponsored event, or during a classroom/clinical activity. - This form should also be used to report incidents such as thefts, accidents not involving injury, and/or damage to college property if such incidents occur after hours.
 During Campus Police Department operating hours (7 AM 11 PM, M-F), call (850) 729-6888 to report incidents. - Please provide as much information as possible when describing the details of any injury or incident.
 For injuries, describe, in-depth, how the injury occurred, the nature of the injury, and any first aid administered on scene.
 Please fill out all blocks in the information section on each involved party.
 If the injured person was transported to the hospital, indicate if it was via ambulance, self, or a third party.
 Remember that you will be asked to provide dates, times, locations, the name of the injured party, and any witnesses to the injury.
 This applies to injuries sustained by students and visitors whether during College operating hours or after. - Be sure to include any witness information.
 This information is extremely valuable in claims adjustment.
 If appropriate, please also take pictures and forward these to the Risk Management/Facilities Coordinator (please call (850) 729-5380 for the email address). - These reports are forwarded to our insurance company and should be as accurate, detailed, and objective as possible. - Do not assume that someone else will file the report. - If an injury occurs to a student during travel (off campus) for any College-sanctioned trip, make appropriate notifications.
-Upon return to campus, please file an Incident/Injury Report immediately. - Certain programs cover students injured while participating in college courses, labs, or clinical training.
+Upon return to campus, please file an Incident/Injury Report immediately.

+- Certain programs cover students injured while participating in college courses, labs, or clinical training.
 There is a 60-day window for these injured students to file a claim with our insurer.
-Please refer the injured party to Stephanie Patty, Risk Management/Facilities Coordinator, (850) 729- 5380 within 30 days of the injury/incident to complete the claim form.
-Only students enrolled in a program covered by the Student Accident Policy will receive a letter from Stephanie Patty regarding claim filing.
-Letters will only be sent to students' NWFSC email and instructors who filed the report.

-- Supervisors should complete the incident/injury form for on-the-job related accidents. - Workers' Compensation insurance covers those who are injured or become ill as a direct result of their job.
+The faculty member must file an incident report in a timely manner so that the College's Risk Manager can complete appropriate steps to provide the student insurance claim information.
+Only students enrolled in a program covered by the Student Accident Policy will receive a letter from the Risk Manager regarding claim filing.
+Letters will only be sent to students' NWFSC email and instructors who filed the report. - Supervisors should complete the incident/injury form for on-the-job related accidents. - Workers' Compensation insurance covers those who are injured or become ill as a direct result of their job.
 Please contact Human Resources with any questions regarding Workers' Compensation. - If an injury occurs to an employee during travel (off campus) for any College-sanctioned trip, make appropriate notifications, and upon return to campus, please file an Incident/Injury Report.